gorilla-devs/ToS-Privacy/privacy-statement.md

 For additional information: <https://www.consumer.ftc.gov/articles/how-protect-your-privacy-online>

-_Hash Email_
+_Hash Email and Sharing with Advertising Partners_

 A hashed email is a form of data encryption where an email address is converted into a unique string of characters through a cryptographic algorithm.
 This process ensures that the original email address is not directly accessible, thereby enhancing privacy and security.
 Hashed emails are commonly used in ad personalization to create a more tailored advertising experience for users.

+When you create a GDLauncher account, we share your email address in hashed (pseudonymized) form with Overwolf Ltd., our advertising platform partner, for online advertising purposes.
+The hashing process irreversibly converts your email into a pseudonymized identifier that cannot be reversed to reveal your actual email address.

+**Legal Basis:** We process your email for advertising purposes under the legitimate interest legal basis (GDPR Article 6(1)(f)).
+Our legitimate interest is to sustain GDLauncher as a free application through privacy-respecting advertising revenue.
+We have balanced this interest against your privacy rights and determined that the hashing technique provides strong privacy protection, you retain the right to object at any time, and the privacy impact is minimal.

 _Sharing of Hashed Emails_

-It is important to clarify that only the hashed version of an email is shared with third-party partners.
-This means that the original email address remains confidential.
+It is important to clarify that only the hashed version of an email is shared with Overwolf and their advertising partners.
+This means that the original email address remains confidential and is never exposed to advertisers.
+Overwolf may share the hashed email with their identity vendor partners to enable personalized advertising across their network.

 _Opting Out of Hashed Email Use_

 We understand that privacy preferences vary among individuals.
-Therefore, users have the option to opt out of the use of their hashed emails.
-To do so you can open the in-app settings.
+Therefore, users have the option to opt out of the use of their hashed emails for advertising purposes.
+To do so, you can navigate to Settings > Privacy in the GDLauncher application and toggle off "Email-Based Ad Personalization."
+When you opt out, we will immediately stop sharing your email with advertising partners and clear the hashed email from our systems.
+Hashed emails previously shared with Overwolf and their partners may be retained according to their respective data retention policies.
 We are committed to respecting user choices and ensuring transparency in our data practices.

 4. **Does GORILLADEVS collect personal data from children?**